kawaiizenbo/lomai/README.md

 ## exapmple sentences and translations
  - 'mai to puli mimi' = 'i want to have sleep'
  - 'mai yo wowai onu' = 'i am 10 beings'
- - 'yona yo wai ma mili' = 'you are cute and small'
+ - 'yonu yo wai ma mili' = 'you are cute and small'